Oorah (organization)

-Oorah Kiruv Rechokim, Inc (עורה קירבו רחוקים; "awaken and bring in those who are far"), better known as Oorah is an incorporated Orthodox Jewish outreach (kiruv) organization.
+Oorah Kiruv Rechokim, Inc (עורה קירוב רחוקים; "awaken and bring in those who are far"), better known as Oorah, is an incorporated Orthodox Jewish outreach (kiruv) organization.
 It is a United States–based 501(c)(3) non-profit organization.
+It is best known for the operation of its sister organization, Kars4Kids.

 History

-Oorah, Inc. was founded by Chaim Mintz and is based in Lakewood.
-Day-to-day operations are overseen by his son, Eliyohu Mintz of New Jersey.
+Oorah, Inc. was founded by Chaim Mintz and is based in Lakewood, New Jersey.
+His son, Eliyahu Mintz, is CEO.

 Programs

-Oorah operates and/or funds 49 individual programs that target Jewish outreach (Kiruv) and learning, family support, personal growth, and relationship counseling.
+Oorah operates and/or funds 49 individual programs that target Jewish outreach (kiruv) and learning, family support, personal growth, and relationship counseling.
 It promotes family support and development.
-It runs summer camps for boys and girls, Jewish holiday enrichment, early, primary, and secondary educational support and enrichment, as examples.
+It runs summer camps for boys and girls; Jewish holiday enrichment; early, primary, and secondary educational support and enrichment.
 One of their main programs involves an anthropomorphic $5 bill, named Fiveish.